Protecting Beaver and Restoring Wetlands: The Ksik Stakii Project

 While beavers and their dams are a vital part of any wetland ecosystem, they can also create conflict, particularly in urban and residential areas.
 Beavers can cut down prized trees and flood roads and residential areas.
 During the Ksik Stakii (Beaver) Project, a pilot project, we will demonstrate and test using best beaver management practices and tools by applying non-lethal beaver management techniques, such as beaver deceivers, head gate protection, and tree fencing.

 Why natural water storage?

-Underground aquifers can store more water than surface water storage techniques such as large dams and reservoirs.
+Underground aquifers can store more water than surface water storage techniques such as and reservoirs.
 California’s Department of Water Resources estimated that the state’s groundwater storage capacity is between 850 million and 1.3 billion acre-feet while surface water storage is less than 50 million acre-feet in all major reservoirs 2.

 Beavers and beaver mimicry assist in groundwater recharge.
 Groundwater provides drinking water for over 97% of the rural population in the United States 3 and is relied upon for livestock, irrigation and other industrial purposes 4.